Calling all adventurous cyclists! Have you thought about taking a cycling trip to Europe?

 The Iron Curtain Trail is the longest bike trail on this list, at 6,182 miles long.
 Tours start at $481 per person.

-You will pass by 14 UNESCO sites and three surrounding European seas during your trip.
+During your trip, you will pass by 14 UNESCO sites and three surrounding European seas.

 Stop at UNESCO sites for an enriching and educational experience about European history.